Why is the humble ham sandwich getting such a bad rap and should we stop sending them to school?

 Today host, Karl Stefanovic has previously fired up on air, hitting out at the “woke brigade” and calling the move to limit ham “un-Australian”.

-Why ban ham?
+Why ban the ham sandwich?

 A spokeswoman for the NSW Department of Education spoke to The Daily Telegraph and confirmed that the Cancer Council note was a recommendation only.